 2.1 Description of the Study Area

-The study was conducted during 2024-25 in the tribal blocks of Paraswada, Birsa, and Baihar located in Balaghat district of Madhya Pradesh, India.
+The study was conducted during 2024-25 in the tribal blocks of Paraswada, Birsa, and Baihar located in the Balaghat district of Madhya Pradesh, India.
 The area lies within the forested Satpura range of central India and is characterized by hilly terrain and a high concentration of tribal population.
 Geographically, the study area is situated between 21- 22°N latitude and 80-81°E longitude (Fig. 1).
 The region experiences a sub-tropical climate with hot summers, a well-defined southwest monsoon, and cool winters.
 Annual rainfall ranges from 1294.5 to 1505 mm, with July being the wettest month, receiving approximately 504 mm of rainfall.
 Maximum summer temperatures reach up to 43°C, while minimum winter temperatures range between 8°C and 13°C. Relative humidity during the monsoon season remains high (70–75%), whereas the summer months are comparatively dry.
 The topography comprises alluvial plains and undulating landscapes, and the predominant soil types are black cotton and sandy loam soils.